Ria424/developers-animatesdk-docs/Timeline_object/Timeline3.md

 #### Description

-Method; converts a keyframe to a regular frame and deletes its contents on the current layer.
+Method; Converts a keyframe to a regular frame and deletes its contents on the current layer.

 #### Example